Invariant quantile regression for heterogeneous environments: Conclusion

 \section{Conclusion}

 In this paper, we consider an invariant quantile regression model in a multi-environment setting.
-The proposed framework enables the identification of invariant causal predictors that remain stable across environments while capturing heterogeneous causal relationships along the outcome distribution.
-To implement this idea, we develop a KSFIQR estimator and establish its theoretical properties.
-Under nearly minimal identification conditions, the estimator consistently recovers invariant causal predictors and excludes endogenous variables in the low-dimensional regime, with a non-asymptotic $\ell_2$ error bound.
+The proposed framework enables the identification of invariant causal variables that remain stable across environments while capturing heterogeneous causal relationships along the outcome distribution.
+To implement this idea, we develop a KS-IQR estimator and establish its theoretical properties.
+Under nearly minimal identification conditions, the estimator consistently recovers invariant causal variables while excluding endogenous variables, together with a non-asymptotic $\ell_2$ error bound.
 Our analysis further shows that quantile-based invariance provides a richer characterization of the conditional distribution of the outcome, with direct implications for causal discovery and particular relevance to settings where tail behavior is of primary interest.
-Moreover, compared with conditional-mean approaches, the proposed framework is more sensitive to endogenous structures and therefore enables stricter elimination of non-causal variables.
+Moreover, compared with conditional-mean approaches, the proposed framework more effectively resolves endogenous structures and therefore enables stricter elimination of spurious (non-causal) variables.

-Several directions for future work merit further investigation.
+Several directions merit further investigation.
 First, extending the proposed framework to high-dimensional settings would be of practical importance; one may consider the approaches in \cite{gu2025fundamental}, which assume additional structural conditions.
-Second, it would be interesting to study statistical inference procedures, such as hypothesis tests or false discovery rate control for invariant quantile effects.
-Finally, incorporating the proposed framework into more complex structural models may further broaden its applicability in empirical studies.
+Second, it would be interesting to develop statistical inference procedures, such as hypothesis testing or false discovery rate control for quantile-based invariant causal relationships.

+\begin{acks}[Acknowledgments] The authors would like to thank the Editor, the Associate Editor, and the anonymous referees for their careful review and constructive comments. \end{acks}